Mutual-Aid-Medford-and-Somerville/google-voice-history/README.md

 ## Generating a CSV

-Run the script with the path to downloaded `.zip` file, saving the output to a `.csv` file:
+Run the script with the path to the downloaded `.zip` file, saving the output to a `.csv` file:

 ```
 $ python google_voice_history.py takeout.zip > google_voice_history.csv